vasilii-kovalev/hydrate-text/README.md

 ## Known issues

-- If a string potentially has 8+ variables, an error "Type instantiation is excessively deep and possibly infinite" can occur.
-Until it is resolved, it is better to break the string into several pieces to avoid the error.
+- If a string has more than 8 variables, an error "Type instantiation is excessively deep and possibly infinite" can occur.
+In this case, it is better to break the string down into several pieces.

-  Tracking the issue here: [Type instantiation is excessively deep and possibly infinite](https://github.com/vasilii-kovalev/hydrate-text/issues/27)
+  Check out the [original TypeScript issue](https://github.com/microsoft/TypeScript/issues/37613) for more information.

 ## Background